 Samsung has also brought over its suite of apps and features, giving you quick access to screen grabbing, drawing on the screen, and sketching notes.
 It’s easy to pull out the S Pen and begin using it.
 And yes, the pen is held within the chassis of the machine.
 Unlike the Pixelbook, which doesn’t have a holder, the S Pen disappears into the body of the laptop in the same way it does on the Galaxy Note.

 However, there are two problems with the S Pen on the Notebook 9 Pen.
 First, the size.
 Because it was taken directly from the Galaxy Note, it feels a bit too flimsy and thin to be comfortable to use for very long.
 Unlike the Surface Pen, Apple Pencil, or even the Pixelbook Pen, the S Pen isn’t the size of a normal pen.
 It was clearly designed for making quick notes and sketches, not working on in-depth creative projects.
 That’s fine, but serious artists will want to look elsewhere.
-A tiny pen makes sense on a smartphone, but less so on a laptop.
+A tiny pen makes sense on a

 Samsung wants you to think it’s all about the stylus, but the truth is that you’ll spend much more time with the keyboard and touchpad.
 Unfortunately, Samsung hasn’t paid as much attention to these.
 The Notebook 9 has a decent 1.5mm of travel, but the keyboard’s soft bottoming action makes it feel imprecise and squishy.
 Like most keyboards, we eventually became used to it, but there’s a bit of a learning curve.
 To add to the mediocre feel, the backlighting has a nice white glow, but it’s uneven, especially near the function row of keys.